-Based on all of the above, we recommend that the Defour bridge be replaced for construction as shown and detailed on the attached plans.
-Additionally, we recommend that the Quick bridge be replaced in the future as maintenance on the bridge crossing as shown and detailed on the attached plans.
-We recommend that the costs for the construction and incidentals for these access bridges in the Shepley Drain be assessed in accordance with the Construction Schedule of Assessment included in this report, and that future maintenance costs for all bridges outlined in the plans be assessed in accordance with the bridge cost sharing outlined in the report.
+Based on all of the above, we recommend that the Gorski bridge be replaced as shown and detailed on the attached plans.
+We recommend that the costs for the construction and incidentals for this access bridge in the Shepley Drain be assessed in accordance with the Schedule of Assessment included in this report, and that future maintenance costs for the bridge be assessed in accordance with the bridge cost sharing outlined further on in the report.

-Based on all of the above, we recommend that a replacement access bridge be constructed in the Shepley Drain to serve the agricultural lands of Elwood Defour, in Part of Lot 6, Gore Concession.
-We further recommend that the access bridge serving the residential lands of Garry & Bonny Quick, in Part of Lot 7, Gore Concession remain in service and be maintained in the future for replacement.
-We recommend that all work be in accordance with this report, the attached specifications and the accompanying drawings, and that all works associated with same be carried out in accordance with Section 78 of the "Drainage Act, R.S.O.
+Based on all of the above, we recommend that a replacement access bridge be constructed in the Shepley Drain to serve the agricultural lands of Gorski Land Holdings Inc. We recommend that all work be in accordance with this report, the attached specifications and the accompanying drawings, and that all works associated with same be carried out in accordance with Section 78 of the "Drainage Act, R.S.O.
 1990, Chapter D.17 as amended 2010".